Zurc/lasaldelavida/chapter-1-what-is-it/01-article-1.md

 ### Article 1

-This is related to test from browser...
+Testing from browser...

-Updating from cell phone.
+Updating from cell phone...
+It's very difficult to write as auto-deletes from time to time \(crazy!\)
-Writing with voice text from cell phone.
+Writing with voice text from cell phone works fine.

-Hola Salou
+Didn't test too much with different languages...